eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-op>
 ```

-The `<trace-info>` element shows that the `mark increment` GC operation scanned 7,584,109 objects, corresponding to 203.5 MB (213445656 B).
-The marking did not mark the target number of objects to scan of 7,726,701 objects.
+The `<trace-info>` element records information about the marking and scanning stages of the mark increment operation. `objectcount` records the number of objects that have been marked, ready for tracing.
+After marking live objects, a scan is run to trace objects and references. `scancount` records the number of marked objects that have been scanned. `scanbytes` records the total memory of all marked objects that have been scanned.

+The mark increment operation in the example marked 7,726,701 objects and scanned 7,584,109 of these marked objects.
+The 7,584,109 of scanned objects take up 203.5 MB (213445656 B) of memory.
+The number of scanned objects is less than the number of marked objects because only objects that have children require scanning.
+Also, the scanning part of the marking operation might be interrupted by the garbage collector if a trigger threshold for a partial cycle or global cycle is reached during the marking operation.

 The STW `global mark phase` subincrement ends, as recorded by `<gc-end>`, which records a snapshot of the memory status in the heap in a similar way to `<gc-start>`.